Creating a Career Development Plan: Tips and Strategies

 - Specific tasks for self-development

-- The books and publications that pertain to your industry and provide greater information
+- Publications and books relevant to your industry that provide greater information

 Implement Your Plan